acg-team/Bioinfo4B/README.md

 Exercises during the course: 50%
 Data challenge: 50%
 The course is taught in English.
-We’ll be working in python.
-You may also use bash, R etc. depending on the projects.
+We’ll be working in bash.
+You may also use python, R etc. depending on the projects.
 No prior knowledge in coding is required although familiarity with a coding language will be helpful.
 Please bring laptops that have a terminal.
 If you have questions, feel free to email Tugce Bilgin.

 ## More details about the implementation